adereth/adereth.github.io/source/_posts/2013-10-02-why-you-should-try-a-tiling-window-manager.markdown

 title: "Why you should try a tiling window manager"
 date: 2013-10-02 07:39
 comments: true
-published: false
 categories:
 ---
 ## What is a tiling window manager?

 Window managers control the placement and appearance of programs on your screen.

-{% img left /images/desk.png Messy Desk %}
+{% img /images/desk.png Messy Desk %}

 Most popular window managers are what are called "[compositing window managers](http://en.wikipedia.org/wiki/Compositing_window_manager)," which is what you are using by default in Microsoft Windows, OSX, Gnome, and KDE.
 They use the desktop metaphor, where each program is treated like a re-sizable piece of paper.
 You can move them around freely, change their size, and cause them to overlap.

-{% img right /images/drawersopen.gif Organized Drawers %}
+{% img /images/drawersopen.gif Organized Drawers %}

 In contrast, a [tiling window manager](http://en.wikipedia.org/wiki/Tiling_window_manager) is more like a well-organized drawer than a desk.
 The entire surface is divided into non-overlapping buckets where windows are displayed.
 If you've used pretty much any IDE, like Eclipse or Visual Studio, or a terminal multiplexer, like screen or tmux, you're already familiar with this approach.
 ## Why should I use one?